cashubtc/nuts/exchange.md

 request_digest = tagged_hash("Cashu/exchange/request", req_canonical)
 ```

+If the mint supports idempotent retries (advertised via `idempotent_retries` in
-The request digest is the sole idempotency and replay key: a byte-identical
+[NUT-06][06] info), the request digest enables fast retry: a byte-identical
-retry yields the same digest and returns the committed result; any input proof
-can be spent only once.
+request returns the cached response instead of failing on double-spend.
+Without
+this feature, clients fall back to [NUT-09][09] recovery to retrieve lost
+signatures.

 Every signature or hash in this NUT is over these canonical encodings.